ParsleyJ/Petris/README.md

 ## How to install Petris

 Nothing could be easier.
-Install the lastest version of [Java].
+Install the latest version of [Java].
 Download the latest Petris [jar].
 Run the jar.
 Enjoy!

 ## How to play